 DPhil Student - Transfer to DPhil Status

 All DPhil and MSc by Research students are initially registered as Probationer Research Students (PRS).
 Students should note the MPLS Division requirement that PRS students must transfer to DPhil status within four terms.
-It follows that PRS must apply for transfer by submitting the application form and all documents in fulfilment of the three transfer of status requirements no later than Friday of the 0th week of their fourth term.
+It follows that PRS must apply for transfer by submitting the application forms and an assessment pro-forma (detailing the marks of the three pieces of assessed work) by Friday of week 0 of your 4th term, and the literature review and the thesis proposal by Wednesday of week 5 of your 4th term.

 A guide to the transfer of status requirements, and the work PRS are expected to do in order to meet the requirements can be found in the Graduate Handbook